 • Encourage better data collection methods and coordination efforts with partner agencies with robust resources dedicated to this effort, such as the California Energy Commission (CEC), California Air Resources Board (CARB), research institutes such as the University of California System, and the Transportation Research Board (TRB).
-This work will help uncover best practices and the pros and cons of various technologies to inform policy makers.
-Innovations in the freight industry are closely tied to the private sector and their protected data; thus, strong public-private, as well as interagency collaboration, is necessary to gain adequate insight to the industry's research and development of sustainable technologies and clean fuels.
+This work could help uncover best practices and the pros and cons of various technologies to inform policymakers.
+Innovations in the freight industry are closely tied to the private sector and their protected data; thus, strong public-private and interagency collaboration are necessary to gain adequate insight into the industry's research and development of sustainable technologies and clean fuels.

-Strategy ES-3-B: Promote the use of low-carbon renewable fuels development and support fuel efficiency and emissions reduction requirements for moving goods to support prosperity by sustainable means, by decreasing GHG consumption while increasing goods movement
+Strategy ES-3-B: Promote the use of low-carbon renewable fuels development and support fuel efficiency and emissions reduction requirements for moving goods to support prosperity by sustainable means by decreasing GHG emissions while increasing goods movement

-Encourage the development and availability of renewable energy resources and lowcarbon fuel to result in enhanced low-emission diesel requirements.
+• Encourage the development and availability of renewable energy resources and lowcarbon fuel to enhance low-emission diesel requirements for those in the goods movement sector.

 Strategy ES-3-C: Promote land uses that are conducive to protecting the environment while supporting freight operations

-- Work with local economic development and planning agencies to identify locations along rail spurs and inland waterway routes to create shovel-ready development opportunities for freight intensive uses.
-When siting future freight uses in these areas, focus should be given to locating the highest and best use of these strategic locations. - Promote mixed-use development, support consolidation centers and proximate and colocation of producers and shippers to reduce freight movement.
-Work with local governments and its land use agencies to identify various freight efficient land use decisions.
-To accomplish this strategy, changes to long-range planning documents and current planning (zoning) will have to be considered.
-Encourage the development of urban consolidation centers. - Encourage land use planning that provides an adequate supply of housing for the freight workforce, and plan for housing that is proximate to freight related job centers.
-Related to strategy EP-3-B. - Collaborate with CARB to utilize their freight handbook document that identifies best practices for the siting, design, and operation of freight facilities that minimizes exposure to air toxins, incorporates the use of clean technologies and alternative fueling infrastructure, and maximizes the capacity of transportation infrastructure.
+- Work with local economic development and planning agencies to identify locations along rail spurs and inland waterway routes to create shovel-ready development opportunities for freight-intensive uses.
+When siting future freight uses in these areas, the focus should be on locating the highest and best use of these strategic locations. - Collaborate with CARB to utilize their freight handbook document that identifies best practices for the siting, design, and operation of freight facilities that minimize exposure to air toxins, incorporate clean technologies and alternative fueling infrastructure, and maximize the capacity of transportation infrastructure.

-Strategy ES-3-D: Create incentives to attract private investment in innovative, transformative, new technological goods movement systems through pilot programs or major energy projects
+Strategy ES-3-D: Create incentives to attract private investment in innovative, transformative, and new technological goods movement systems through pilot programs or major energy projects

-Advocate for incentive programs that position the State as a natural choice for private sector transportation innovation projects.
+• Advocate for incentive programs that position the State as a natural choice for privatesector transportation innovation projects, in particular for projects that support zero emission technologies that help the state achieve emission goals.